Glendale Product Liability Attorneys

 Product liability law in Arizona can get complicated.
 In order to prove that negligence did occur in a product liability case, you have to prove that the product in question was defective.
 There are three different ways in which you can prove that a product was defective that will allow for victims of product liability to receive fair compensation.

 The first way to prove product liability is to illustrate that the design was indeed defective.
 Usually, in these kinds of product liability cases, if the design was defective, then many people were probably injured by the product.
-So, for instance, someone could be seriously injured by a defective product and, as a result, hires a product liability attorney.
+For instance, someone could be seriously injured by a defective product and, as a result, hires a product liability attorney.
 Through some investigative work, that attorney finds out that there have been many people throughout the country who have also been seriously injured by the same product.

 Examples of product liability cases involving defective designs include when a car becomes dangerous because of the way it was designed, causing it to roll over when the driver makes a sharp turn, or when a seatbelt doesn't function properly and doesn't protect the driver.
 In these kinds of product liability cases, there are typically many people injured, not just a single individual.